usaid-cs/yesterday-i-learned/random.md

 1. The ugliest website for a "sovereign state" goes to [THE PRINCIPALITY OF HUTT RIVER](http://www.principality-hutt-river.com/) [~image~](http://imgur.com/bdCbteq), not [North Korea](http://www.korea-dpr.com/), which looks great by comparison.
 1. Fascism is: totalitarian, almost always one party, usually one leader, often racist.
 1. It is possible to take your CPP out early (at 60) [if you don't plan to live for long.](https://retirehappy.ca/four-reasons-why-you-should-still-take-cpp-early-post-2011-rules/) The breakeven time depends on how many years it'll take to lose however much you got in the five years (60~65) under that percentage penalty.
-1. In the US, it is common for a boss to act very angry at your voluntary resignation, firing you with no cause, well before your notice ends.
-This saves them two weeks of pay.
 1. The SP-4 cartridge has an internal piston that pushes the bullet out of the gun, without letting out the expanding air (read: loud) behind it.
 [This makes *any* gun that shoots this cartridge silent.](https://www.youtube.com/watch?v=K73kKODFyzw)
 1. A company can improve its strategic posture by finding suppliers or buyers who possess the least power to influence it adversely.
 1. It is not a recruiter's job to get you a job; it is a recruiter's job to get a company an employee, not necessarily you.